top of page

 It’s comfortable.
 It’s familiar.
 It’s the default approach for 90% of B2B firms.

-But extrinsic selling also asks the buyer to do something they no longer want to do:make a leap of faith.
+But extrinsic selling also asks the buyer to do something they no longer want to do: make a leap of faith.
+“Trust us.
+We did this for someone else.
+Imagine what we could do for you.”

 Today’s buyers don’t want to imagine.
-They want verification.And that’s why intrinsic selling has become so powerful, and so necessary.
+They want verification.
+And that’s why intrinsic selling has become so powerful and necessary.

 What Is B2B Intrinsic Selling?

+Intrinsic selling flips the script.
 Instead of pointing backward at what you’ve done for others, you create clarity in the buyer’s world right now.
 You demonstrate your potential value in terms of their business, their numbers, their pain, and their possibilities.
-You demonstrate something meaningful about their specific situation.
+You show something meaningful about their specific situation.

+That insight—often an “aha” moment—builds more confidence and trust than any case study.
 Intrinsic selling is not theoretical.
 It’s consultative, contextual, and immediate.
 It asks the buyer to make no leap of faith at all.

 Why Intrinsic Selling Matters Even More Today

 Economic uncertainty has turned B2B purchases into risk-management exercises.
 Buyers want clarity, not hype.
-Intrinsic selling reduces perceived risk because it connects your value proposition directly to their current situation; not to a hypothetical future.
+Intrinsic selling reduces perceived risk because it connects your value proposition directly to their current situation, not to a hypothetical future.

-Recent research confirms that sellers that practice intrinsic motivation (purpose, mastery, problem-solving) are far more effective than those who rely on extrinsic motivators like incentives or scripts.
+Recent research confirms that sellers who practice intrinsic motivation (purpose, mastery, problem-solving) are far more effective than those who rely on extrinsic motivators like incentives or scripts.
 Intrinsic selling turns the sales process into shared discovery.

-Buyers can now find your case studies, reviews, and website claims in seconds.What they can’t get from AI is a tailored understanding how you can help their unique situation.Intrinsic selling fills that gap.
+Buyers can now find your case studies, reviews, and website claims in seconds.
+What they can’t get from AI is a tailored understanding of how you can help their unique situation.
+Intrinsic selling fills that gap.

 What B2B Intrinsic Selling Looks Like

-Instead of opening a slide deck or presenting case studies, my client’s advisors sat down with prospects – often a CFO – and pulled out a simple worksheet.
+Years ago, I helped an energy-risk advisory firm demonstrate intrinsic selling in its purest form.
+Instead of opening a slide deck or presenting case studies, my client’s advisors sat down with prospects—often a CFO—and pulled out a simple worksheet.

 Together, they ran rough calculations (based on an algorithm created by their quants) on how the company’s energy usage under different pricing scenarios would impact its balance sheet.
 Within minutes, the CFO could see their financial exposure in a way they hadn’t quantified before.

-No pitch.No claims of past success.Just clarity that was immediately relevant to the buyer’s business.
+No pitch.
+No claims of past success.
+Just clarity that was immediately relevant to the buyer’s business.
+That worksheet did more to build confidence than any testimonial ever could.

-And today, the toolkit for this type of insight-driven selling is even more powerful, using:
+Today, the toolkit for this type of insight-driven selling is even more powerful, using:

 • Interactive ROI and exposure models